andreasdominik/SusiTime/docs/src/makeskill.md

 skill:
 - the action-functions which respond to an intent (the *direct* action, no callback) must be definded and implemented (`skill-actions.jl`)
-- the action-functions must be connected with the cporresponding intent names (`config.jl`).
+- the action-functions must be connected with the corresponding intent names (`config.jl`).

-Optional, more fine-grained software engineering is possible by
+Optionally, more fine-grained software engineering is possible by
 - separating the user-interaction from the API of controlled devices (latter will go to `api.jl`)
 - adding multi-language support, by specifying phrases in different languages